Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Method

-While RLVR provides a principled framework for optimizing reasoning through verifiable rewards, its applicability is limited to domains where correctness can be deterministically evaluated.
-In open-ended tasks such as creative writing or instruction following, outputs are inherently diverse, and there is no single ground-truth response against which correctness can be checked.
-This lack of explicit verifiers poses a fundamental challenge: how can we construct reward signals that preserve the benefits of RLVR while accommodating the ambiguity of open-ended outputs?
+The RLVR framework has achieved remarkable success in mathematics and competitive programming domains; its effectiveness is constrained by reliance on prompts with precise reward signals provided by domain-specific verifiers.
+In open-ended domain tasks, high-quality responses are inherently diverse and there is no unambiguous ground truth against which correctness can be effectively checked.
+This lack of verifiable verifiers poses a fundamental challenge: \textit{how can we extend RLVR to strengthen reasoning in open-ended domain tasks regardless of the absence of the unambiguous ground truth?}

-To address this challenge, we reformulate open-ended tasks into \textit{multiple-choice verification problems}.
-Specifically, given an input $x$ and its corresponding open-ended response space $\mathcal{Y}$, we construct a candidate set consisting of one chosen response $y^{+}$ and one rejected response $y^{-}$.
-To avoid positional bias, the order of $\{y^{+}, y^{-}\}$ is randomized when forming the choice question: if $y^{+}$ is placed first, the correct option corresponds to ``A''; otherwise, it corresponds to ``B''.
-The policy model is then asked to select between the two options (see Table \ref{tab:template} for the prompt), and a verifier checks whether the output matches the correct one.
-The resulting reward function is defined as:
+To address this challenge, we reformulate open-ended task data into \textit{multiple-choice verification problems}.
+Specifically, given an input prompt $x \in \mathcal{D}$ and its corresponding open-ended generation space $\mathcal{S}$, we construct a candidate response set $\mathfrak{S} = \{s_{1}, s_{2}, ..., s_{N}\}$ with cardinality $N$.
+The goal is to identify the optimal response from among the candidate responses set.
+To avoid positional bias, the order of the candidate responses set $\mathfrak{S} = \{s_{1}, s_{2}, ..., s_{N}\}$ is randomized when forming the multiple-choice question.
+For example, when $N$ is set to 2, the candidate responses set $\mathfrak{S} = \{s^{+}, s^{-}\}$ consists of one chosen response $s^{+}$ and one rejected response $s^{-}$.
+When forming the multiple-choice question: if $s^{+}$ is placed first, the correct option corresponds to ``A''; otherwise, it corresponds to ``B''.
+The policy model is then required to select the better one between the two options (Figure \ref{fig:vmr} presents an instruction), and then a verifier needs to check whether the final answer $y$ passes the test defined by the ground-truth answer $y^{\star}$.
+The resulting verifier is defined as:

-This restructuring yields two key advantages.
-First, it restores a notion of verifiability: correctness is well-defined within the binary choice, even if the overall task admits many valid outputs.
-Second, it prevents the model from exploiting positional heuristics, since the placement of $y^{+}$ is randomized at each instance.
-As a result, the verifier can provide reliable supervision, making reasoning-oriented optimization feasible in open-ended settings.
-Concretely, given input $x$ and candidate set $\mathcal{C}=\{y^{+}, y^{-}\}$, the RL objective is defined as